hum4nature/bl-equip-viewer/README.md

 ## Usage

 1. Open `index.html` in a modern web browser
-2. The app will attempt to load game data from `../maxroll.gg-build-planner/bl4-chunk-00-e58afd3e.js`
 3. If the chunk file is not accessible, the app will use an empty data structure

 ## Game Data Loading